WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 this document can be cached.

-If the client receives a document and there is only one TG URI, it uses this for subsequent outound calls to the server.
+If the client receives a document and there is only one TG URI, it uses this for subsequent outbound calls to the server.
 If there is more than one, the client can use any algorithm and policy it desires to choose the target TG for any call.